-The department is led by a Fire Chief, who is elected annually by its membership, and is paid as a part-time employee of the Town.
+The department is led by a Fire Chief, who is elected annually by its membership, and is paid an annual stipend of $ 12,000.
+The Chief is also paid hourly for his leadership at fire scenes.

 Due to the volunteer nature of the service, one of the challenges of the department is providing adequate manpower during the 7 a.m. – 5 p.m. workday.
 However, the primary strength of the department rests solely with the dedication of the volunteers.
 Every call for service has been answered regardless of the time of day.